jasonliang-dev/spry/website/guides/debugging.md

 }
 ```

-Add the following to the top of `spry.start`:
+Change the command as needed, then add the following to the top of
+`spry.start`:

 ```lua
 function spry.start()